CorySimon/CorySimon.github.io/_posts/articles/2012-06-12-simpsons-paradox.md

 ---
 layout: post
 title: Simpson's Paradox
 excerpt: "In 1973, UC Berkeley was sued for discrimination against women in graduate school admissions.
-If we take a closer look at the admissions data, this is a case of Simpson's Paradox."
+If we take a closer look at the admissions data, we find that this is a case of Simpson's Paradox."
 comments: false
 categories: articles
 share: true